On this page:

 Concerns about wind turbine noise should be raised directly with the wind energy facility operator.
 The operator will respond according to their complaints management procedures.

-If unresolved, concerns about noise pollution can be reported to EPA via the 24/7 pollution report hotline – 1300 372 842 or you can send an email to firstname.lastname@example.org.
+If unresolved, concerns about noise pollution can be reported to the EPA.

-If further assistance is needed, the Australian Energy Infrastructure Commissioner can be contacted.
+For further assistance contact the Australian Energy Infrastructure Commissioner.